Yamandú Orsi

-Yamandú Ramón Antonio Orsi Martínez (Note: /es/, Yamandú /es-419/) (born 13 June 1967) is a Uruguayan politician and history teacher who has been the 43rd president of Uruguay since March 2025.
+Yamandú Ramón Antonio Orsi Martínez (Note: /es-419/, Yamandú /es-419/) (born 13 June 1967) is a Uruguayan politician and history teacher who has been the 43rd president of Uruguay since March 2025.
 A member of the left-wing Movement of Popular Participation, the main faction of the Broad Front party, he served as intendant of the Canelones Department from 2015 to February 2020, and a second term from November 2020 to 2024.

 A graduate from the Instituto de Profesores Artigas in 1991 as a history teacher, he worked in different secondary schools in the Canelones, Florida, and Maldonado departments.
 He became politically active during his adolescence, being part of the Vertiente Artiguista until 1990, when he joined the Movement of Popular Participation (MPP) that had been founded the previous year.

 Early life and education

-Yamandú Ramón Antonio Orsi Martínez was born in the rural area of the Canelones Department on 13 June 1967.
-He is the second child, with an older sister, María del Luján, and the only son of Pablo "Bebe" Orsi, a rural worker, and Carmen "Beba" Martínez, a seamstress.
+Yamandú Ramón Antonio Orsi Martínez was born in rural Canelones Department on 13 June 1967, to Pablo "Bebe" Orsi, a rural worker, and Carmen "Beba" Martínez, a seamstress.
+He has an older sister, María Orsi, Sra. del Luján.

 Orsi is of paternal Italian descent, tracing his heritage to Osiglia, a municipality situated in the province of Savona, in the Liguria region of Italy.
 Orsi claims that the first of his paternal ancestors immigrated to Uruguay at the beginning of the 19th century.
 Following his presidential election victory, Paola Scarzella, the current mayor of Osiglia, congratulated Orsi and expressed her pride upon learning of his ancestral ties.
 Italian news outlets revealed that Orsi is the great-grandson of Giovanni Orsi, a native of Osiglia who immigrated to Uruguay.
 On his maternal side, he is of Spanish descent whose ancestors were one of the first settlers in Montevideo from the Canary Islands.

 Raised in a rural area between the towns of Santa Rosa and San Antonio, the family struggled financially during Orsi's adolescence years and, for a time, lived in a house without electricity.
 At the age of five, he moved to the city of Canelones due to his father's spine disease, which prevented him from working in the fields.
 The family set up a grocery store there, where Orsi began his primary studies at Primary School No. 110 and his secondary studies at the Liceo Tomás Berreta.

 Coming from a Roman Catholic family, Orsi was an altar boy for the neighborhood chapel.
 In his adolescence, he practiced folk dance, and at the age of fifteen, he won a contest to be part of a municipal cast, which he integrated until he was 26.
 In turn, in his teens he became politically active, militating in the Vertiente Artiguista until 1990, when he joined the Movement of Popular Participation (MPP).
 He began by participating in a collection of signatures for the 1989 amnesty referendum on the Law on the Expiration of the Punitive Claims of the State.